ChandlerG09/GVSU-CIS350-Montra/docs/software_requirements_specifications_final.md

 1. Stored Data:
 	1. The app shall keep a history of the user’s past meditation sessions.
 	2. The app shall store data locally to ensure privacy.
-	3. The app shall be able to reuse montras from users history
+	3. The app shall be able to reuse mantras from users history
 2. Responsiveness:
 	1. The app shall have a quick start up time with no set up required to get started.
 3. Robustness: